 COPPA requires Google, and therefore YouTube, to restrict or disable certain features for children under the age of 13 and to label content for children.
 For example, comments under Children’s Content will be turned off or advertisements will no longer be personalized, and suggestions and subscriber options will be limited.
 One of the main reasons for this is to ensure that no data is collected from children, which is prohibited in many countries and in the USA by these very COPPA regulations.
-In addition, there is also a desire to restrict access to children, which should prevent extremely critical contacts between children and pedophiles.
+In addition, there is also a desire to restrict access to children, which should prevent extremely critical contact between children and pedophiles.

 Much more information about COPPA and these restrictions, which have been in place since January 2020, can be found in this article on the 2020 changes by COPPA.
 Much more detailed information about this topic can be found in the Google Family Link Google Help pages.

 Parental rights and Google Accounts – Can I determine that myself?

 And you should also think twice and consider using the Parental Controls filters in Family Link or YouTube Kids to protect your child from bullying, privacy violations, access to children through sick, greedy, hateful, or otherwise critical contacts.